 Do you think your brother is suffering?
 We don’t know but we know you are.

 Would you rather say to that brother?

-My brother, misery and suffering I offer you
+My brother/sister/myself: misery and suffering I offer you

 That I may have the ego’s misery and suffering as mine.

 Which version do you choose?
 If the word God bothers you, take it out.
 God won’t care.
-That mystery is love and love never condemns.
+That mystery which is love, never condemns.
 It doesn’t know how to.
 Make a copy of the pledge and paste it around the house.
 Take yourself on as a student and train yourself to accept that peace and joy is your inheritance and that you are worth it.

-* This quote comes from the spiritual book, A Course In Miracles, Workbook lesson 105 God’s Peace and Joy are Mine.
-Visit www.acim.org go The Workbook lessons and then when the lesson comes up, click on “hear” and listen to the entire lesson and close your eyes.
+* The quote is from A Course In Miracles, Workbook lesson 105 God’s Peace and Joy are Mine.
+Visit www.acim.org go The Workbook lessons and then click the lesson selector.
+You can also click “hear” and listen to the entire lesson and close your eyes.
 Choose peace!